neurophant/enimda/README.rst

 ENIMDA
 ======

-ENtropy-based IMage border Detection Algorithm: finds out if your image has borders or whitespaces around and helps you to trim border from your image by providing approximate whitespace offsets for every side of a picture.
+ENtropy-based IMage border Detection Algorithm: finds out if your image has borders or whitespaces around and helps you to trim border providing whitespace offsets for every side of a picture.

 Algorithm
 ---------

 For each side of the image starting from the top, clockwise:

 * Get upper block with 25% height (indent) of the dimension opposite to current side
 * Get lower block with the same height as the upper one (50% of image total)
 * Calculate entropy for both blocks
 * Find their entropies difference
 * Make upper block 1px less
 * Repeat from p.2 until we hit image edge
 * Get maximum (minimum) of the entropies difference
 * Here we have a border center if it lies closer to the edge rather than to the center of image and entropies difference is lower than pre-set threshold

 Usage
 -----